recodehive/machine-learning-repos/README.md

   </tr>
 <tr>
    <td><a href="https://www.scaler.com/blog/machine-learning-roadmap/"> Machine Learning Roadmap </a></td>
-   <td>This roadmap provided by scaler gives you clear cut roadmap for studying/learning Machine learning</td>
+   <td>This roadmap provided by scaler gives you clear cut roadmap for studying/learning Machine learning.</td>
 </tr>
 <tr>
    <td><a href="https://drive.google.com/file/d/11KvoK4FMs6gJbo-u-0H5Kj-EY5jPz7g5/view?usp=sharing"> ML Engineer Roadmap </a></td>
-   <td>This roadmap  gives you clear cut roadmap for becoming ready for the  ML Engineer Job Profile</td>
+   <td>This roadmap  gives you clear cut roadmap for becoming ready for the  ML Engineer job profile.</td>
 </tr>
 </table>

 ### Tutorials or Courses

-> Discover a collection of tutorials and courses for learning the Mathamatics,Fundamentals,Algorithms and more which are requied for Machine learning.
+> Discover a collection of tutorials and courses for learning the Mathematics, Fundamentals, Algorithms and more which are required for Machine learning.

 #### Fundamentals of Mathematics